gholt/grouplocmap/README.md

-# ValueLocMap
+# GroupLocMap
 ## Development Repository

-Package valuelocmap provides a concurrency-safe data structure that maps keys to value locations.
+Package grouplocmap provides a concurrency-safe data structure that maps keys to value locations.
 A key is 128 bits and is specified using two uint64s (keyA, keyB).
 A value location is specified using a blockID, offset, and length triplet.
 Each mapping is assigned a timestamp and the greatest